kehantan/labbook/docs/assays/mtt.rst

 **Cell counting**

 We need to know the number of cells since we wanted to seed a specific number of cells into each well.
+Refer to :ref:`cell count`.

 **Requires**